-In 1997, Kirk – relatively unknown in the polarized politics of his city – ran for Mayor of Austin.
-His message was simple: Austin’s government had been dominated for too long by win-lose, all-or-nothing politics pitting the environment versus economic development.
+In 1997, Kirk ran for mayor of Austin.
+He was relatively unknown in the polarized politics of his city but his message was simple: Austin’s government had been dominated for too long by win-lose, all-or-nothing politics pitting the environment versus economic development.

 In 2000, Kirk was reelected with 84% of the vote – the highest percentage a mayoral candidate has ever received in Austin.